geoadmin/web-mapviewer/README.md

 Our translation master is hosted in a Google Spreadsheet, thus if you want to update translations you will need a valid Google API Key.
 One can be found in our `gopass` store.

-For this purpose you will need to install [gopass](https://github.com/gopasspw/gopass), and to be more efficient the use of [summon](https://github.com/cyberark/summon).
+For this purpose you will need to install [gopass](https://github.com/gopasspw/gopass), and to be more efficient use it with [summon](https://github.com/cyberark/summon).

 In order for them to function together, they need to be linked with
 ```bash